bertofurth/Seagate-Central-Debian/README.md

 makes disk operations quicker at the expense of system memory efficiency.

-It might be possible to load a 64K page size kernel with the Debian distribution but my brief experience shows that the Seagate Central simply doesn't have enough memory for it to work properly.
+It might be possible to load a 64K page size kernel with the Debian distribution but our experience showed that the Seagate Central simply doesn't have enough memory for it to work properly.
 In addition most Debian stock tools assume that the system is using a standard 4K page size.

-As a benchmark, I managed to recompile the Linux kernel for Seagate Central on a Seagate Central running Debian.
-It took about 8 hours.
+As a benchmark for the system's performance, we managed to recompile the Linux kernel for Seagate Central on a Seagate Central running Debian.
+This process takes 45 minutes on a Raspberry Pi 4B (-j4).
+It takes about 7.5 hours on a Seagate Central (-j1).

 ### CPU Cooling issues and random Segmentation Faults
 I have had some problems where occasionally the unit will fail under heavy load with